 Teach Them What to Expect at the Study

 Another reason someone might be hesitant to attend a sleep study is simply fear of the unknown.
 If they’ve never attended a study, they probably don’t know what to expect which can understandably be a little unnerving.
-We’ve written a blog post with some details about what to expect during the sleep study process, which can be found here.
+We’ve written a blog post with some details about what to expect during the sleep study process.

 Your partner should schedule a consultation with Dr. Pasha and his team to assess his or her situation and determine whether or not a sleep study is the best next step.
 If it is, your significant other will be able sit down with Dr. Pasha ahead of time and ask any questions he or she may have.
 Dr. Pasha and his staff will be able to put your partner’s mind at ease and help them feel more comfortable with their upcoming study.